DID YOU KNOW?

 - Recently received a promotion or changed jobs

 - College-age children

 - Elderly parents who are or may become dependent on them

 - Concerns about becoming chronically ill in retirement

 - Different financial goals than in the past

 Plan to build policy and client reviews into your weekly sales efforts.
 Consider these talking points as a guide when you reach out to your group of selected clients or prospects about conducting policy reviews:

 - “I noticed your policy is X years old.
-There have been some changes in the market and new products are available, it's of your best interest for us to review your policy.
-I can answer any questions you may have, make sure the policy is on track and ensure the beneficiaries listed are still correct.”
+There have been some changes in the market and new products are available, it's in your best interest for us to review your policy.
+I can answer any questions you may have, make sure the policy is on track, and ensure the beneficiaries listed are still correct.”